pascalx-git/SketchPrompt/SECURITY.md

 SketchPrompt follows a security-first development approach with iterative security reviews.
 We ensure no release ships with major security issues by conducting regular security assessments and addressing vulnerabilities promptly.

+Our current architecture prioritizes local processing and user privacy while maintaining the flexibility to add secure cloud features in the future.

 ### **Security Features**
 - **Content Security Policy (CSP)**: Hardened against XSS attacks
 - **Input Validation**: All sketch data validated with JSON schema